k-phantastic/Steam_Review_Analysis/README.md

 # Steam Review Analysis

+## Introduction
+We chose this dataset because all of us happened to be avid gamers, so we naturally had an interest in the topic.
+For the dataset itself, there was a sufficient amount of data with more than enough attributes to have a lot of options for creating models.
+This includes how we would pre-process the data, which attributes to use, the purpose of our model, and the actual type of model itself.
+In terms of having a good predictive mode, our model predicting the helpfulness of user reviews can be helpful for highlighting the most relevant reviews when users are thinking about buying a game, thus boosting sales, or it could give insight into the most common sentiments on the pros and cons of the game, thus allowing developers to target aspects of their game that they can improve.

 ## Overview

 In this project we will examine a dataset containing more than 100 million Steam reviews and attempt to create two machine learning models: one to predict the helpfulness of user reviews, and the other to create distinct clusters of Steam reviewers.